muhammad-usman-anwar/electron-ipc/README.md

 ## Notes

+**BREAKING CHANGES since v2.2.xx**: Code refactoring was done to better support preload script when __Sandbox__ is enabled.
+You will need to update the import/require statements, also check out [Sandbox Support](#electron-sandbox-support)

 - it is in very early stages(Please do suggest improvements over github).
 - I am going to maintain it in two branches(`v1` and `v2`), with different design approaches.
-- I have added a quick start guid at the end basing on electron one.
+- I have added a quick start guide at the end, based on the electron one.

 ## Installation